tidy-finance/website/docs/41_difference_in_differences.md

 \index{Robustness tests}
 The resulting figure confirms the main conclusion of the previous image: polluters' yield patterns show a considerable anticipation effect starting towards the end of 2014.
 Yields only marginally increase after the signing of the agreement.
 However, as opposed to the simple model, we do not see a complete reversal back to the pre-agreement level.
 Yields of polluters stay at a significantly higher level even one year after the signing.

-Notice that during the year after the Paris Agreement was signed, the 45th President of the United States was elected on November 8, 2016.
+Notice that during the year after the PA was signed, the 45th President of the United States was elected on November 8, 2016.
 During his campaign there were some indications of intentions to withdraw the US from the PA, which ultimately happened on November 4, 2020.
 Hence, reversal effects are potentially driven by these actions.

 ## Exercises